wanghaisheng/responsive-landing-page-starter/content/blog/en/checking-the-tube-status-with-nexmo-and-tfl-apis-dr.md

 ![ngrok](https://raw.githubusercontent.com/javiermolsanz/Blog_Nexmo_TFL/master/Screen%20Shot%202019-07-22%20at%2009.06.27.png)

 Alright, it's time to test this out 🙈.
-Let's grab our phone and send an SMS with any line name that matches our `lines` array to the Vonage number we've just configured.
+Let's grab our phone and send an SMS with any line name that matches our `lines` array to your Vonage number.
 As an example, I will query the name of the line that gets me to work every day.

 ![demo of app performance on phone](/content/blog/checking-the-london-tube-status-with-nexmo’s-sms-api/demo.gif "demo of app performance on phone")